King Size Bed Frame Dimensions

 A California king mattress is the most popular variation and is readily available with most online brands.
 This size was first introduced in Los Angeles, California, in the 1960s.
 You may also find these beds labeled as a “Western king.”
 A Cal king mattress measures 72 inches wide by 84 inches long—this is 4 inches narrower but 4 inches longer than a standard king mattress.
 This extra length makes Cal kings ideal for taller sleepers in need of more legroom.

 If you opt for a California king size bed, be sure your bed frame can accommodate the longer size.
-In some cases, extension panels can be used to lengthen an existing king size bed frame.
+In some cases, extension panels can be used to lengthen existing king size bed frames.

 Split King Bed

 When it comes to mattress firmness, couples tend to have different preferences.
 To accommodate each sleeper’s individual needs, many people opt for a split king size mattress.
 This size is also popular because it can be paired with a split adjustable base.
 A split base lets each sleeper adjust the head and leg portion of the bed to find the healthiest sleep position possible.

 A split king is simply two twin XL mattresses (38 inches wide by 80 inches long) placed side by side to create a standard 76 inch by 80 inches king mattress.
 You can also use a split king mattress on most modern king size bed frames if you choose not to opt for an adjustable frame.